RussMoore22/MoodMouse/docs/data-model.md

 | :---:   | :----:       | :----:   | :----:   |
 | prompt  | varchar(300) | yes      | no       |

+The questions entity contains the data used in the surveys given to the user daily.

 #### surveys
 | name   | type                   | unique | optional |
 | :---:  | :----:                 | :----: | :----:   |